ubirch/ubirch-key-service/docs/rest-methods.md

 This method is idempotent.
 Hence trusting a key that already has the callers trust is successful.

+NOTE: Details about the semantics of the `trustLevel` field have yet to be finalized.
+So far we at least know that it's mandatory and will most likely have a range of 1 to 100 with higher values having more weight.

 ##### Curl Example

 All examples are based on the following key pairs: